fedeotaran/blog/content/blog/how-build-this-site.md

     jguyomard/hugo-builder hugo new site new_site
 ```

-### Create repository with the initial files:
+### Create repository with the initial files

-Create repository on Github for you website code source [here](https://github.com/new).
+Create repository on Github for your website code source [here](https://github.com/new).

 Then create your local repository and add the remote: